-The assets used to provide services at North Whitley estate are recognised on the Council's balance sheet.
-Movements in their value are detailed in the analysis of the movement of property, plant and equipment balance at Note 14.
+The Housing PFI assets used to provide services at North Whitley estate are recognised on the Council's balance sheet, the value of land & buildings is £101.4m at 31 March 2019 (£102.5m at 31 March 2018).

 Payments

 The Council makes an agreed payment to the contractor which is increased annually by the annual change in the retail prices index measure of inflation.
 Payments can be increased or decreased for performance and availability.
 Payments remaining to be made under the contract at 31 March 2019 are as follows: